CIMAC-CIDC/cidc-schemas/README.md

 This will create the html documents in /docs.
 If the changes are comitted and pushed to master this they will be viewable at https://cimac-cidc.github.io/cidc-schemas/

-# Using the Command-Line Interface
+## Using the Command-Line Interface

+This project comes with a command-line interface for performing common operations related to schema and manifest definitions.

-## Install the CLI
+### Install the CLI

 Clone the repository and cd into it